chiffa/BioFlow/dev_log.rst

     - DONE: change the weight calculation that will be using the link properties that were recorded
         - use the properties of the link and the node pair to calculate the weights for both matrices

- - TODO: perform the modification of the background selection and registration logic.
-        TODO: First, it doesn't have to be integrated between the AnnotationAccess interface and ReactomeInterface
-        TODO: Second, we can project the background into what can be sampled instead of re-defining the root of the sampling altogether.
-        TODO: Background is no more a parameter supplied upon constructions, but only for the sampling, where it still gets saved with the sampling code.
-        TODO: the transformation within the sampling is done

  - NOPE: [FEATURE] [USABILITY] upon organism insertion and retrieval, use the 'orgnism' flag on the